carmaHowlett/Udacity-Feedreader/README.md

 The forums and Jasmine videos from the course were very helpful for me on this project.
-You can view the final results here: https://carmahowlett.github.io/Udacity-Feedreader/
+You can view the [final results here](https://carmahowlett.github.io/Udacity-Feedreader/)

 # Project Overview